JeffDeCola/my-cheat-sheets/concourse-cheat-sheet/README.md

 vagrant up
 ```

-Reinstal the new fly.exe for windows and linux.
+Reinstal the new fly.exe for Windows and Linux.

 ## INSTALL FLY ON WINDOWS